ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 around their body, which is useful to write functions that return stack-allocated values.
 See "Use exclave_ to return a local value" below.

-### Runtime behavior

-At runtime, stack allocations do not take place on the C stack, but on a separately-allocated stack that follows the same layout as the OCaml minor heap.
-In particular, this allows local-returning functions without the need to copy returned values.

-The beginning of a region records the stack pointer of this local stack, and the end of the region resets the stack pointer to this value.

 ### Nested regions